mystro/server/README.md

 # cap mystro:reset       # configure database
 ```

-Once this is complete, you should be able to connect to
+Once this is complete, you should be able to browse http://mystro.domain.com/
+The default user is 'admin@localhost.com' and password is 't0wn3end'

 ## Using Chef?